Spagett1/pineflash/README.md

-# IronOs-Flasher
+# PineFlash
-A tool to flash ironos to the pinecil and ts irons
+A tool to flash ironos to the pinecil and in the future other pine products

 # Dependancies
 ```